Dominican Style Goulash that’s utterly delicious!

 Coditos con Carne is a Dominican Style Goulash and Hamburger Helper.
 It’s grass-fed ground beef that’s seasoned to perfection and then mixed in with elbow pasta.
 It’s a one pot dish that can feed a village.
 Not to mention, it tastes great the next day making for some yummy leftovers.

 Carne con Coditos is hands down one of my sister’s favorite Dominican dishes.
 It’s a pasta dish that’s extremely comforting and filling.
-It honestly makes me so happy to see her light up anytime that I make this dish.
+I love seeing my sister’s face light up anytime that I make this dish.
 When I was younger, my grandmother made this at least once a month.
 It was a great way to stretch out another favorite – Carne Molida.

 Carne Molida is ground beef that’s marinated, stewed, and then braised in a tomato sauce.
 It’s a Dominican Style Picadillo.
 It’s a dish that’s heavily featured in a variety of ways such as: Lasagna, Beef Empanadas and Pastelitos, Pastelon, and more!
 Pretty much, anything that calls for a ground beef filling.
 The issue with Carne Molida is that it’s expensive when trying to feed a large family.

 Whenever Carne Molida was on the menu, it always felt like everyone took an extra serving of the meat because of how delicious it was.
 My grandmother would fret saying that she could never make enough to make it last.
 As a result, when funds were tight or whenever she had to make a meal stretch – she’d make Carne con Coditos.
 Keep in mind that this dish is also sometimes called: Coditos con Carne.